Atlus: Atlus West

 Atlus West (formerly known as Atlus U.S.A., Inc.) established in 1991 and based in Irvine, California, is the American subsidiary of Atlus and publishes games created by Atlus and other developers.
 It was formally called Index Digital Media from 2010 to 2014 in response to Atlus being dissolved into Index Corporation.

 A number of Megami Tensei games have not been released in North America.
 During the 1990s, Jack Bros. for Virtual Boy, Revelations: Persona for PlayStation and Revelations: The Demon Slayer for the Game Boy Color were the first three games in the series to have a North American release.
 The 2004 release of Shin Megami Tensei: Nocturne was the first main-series video-game release in the U.S. Since then, the series has continued to be localized and released in the US, including games such as Persona 3, Devil Summoner: Raidou Kuzunoha vs. The Soulless Army, and Shin Megami Tensei: Strange Journey.

 Atlus West has localized cult classic Disgaea: Hour of Darkness, created by Nippon Ichi Software.
 The company have also published the tactical role-playing game Tactics Ogre and Game Boy Advance remakes of the Kunio-kun and Double Dragon games for Million (a company composed of former Technōs Japan employees).
 Other notable titles include Snowboard Kids and Snowboard Kids 2 (for Nintendo 64) and Odin Sphere and the Trauma Center series.
 Atlus USA released Riviera: The Promised Land, a role-playing video game for the Game Boy Advance previously released for the Wonderswan Color, in 2004 in collaboration with Sting and Bandai.
 In 2006 Atlus USA and Sting released Yggdra Union, a strategy role-playing game (RPG) for the Game Boy Advance.
-After Working Designs' publication of Growlanser Generations, they released Growlanser: Heritage of War in 2005 and Growlanser Wayfarer of Time in 2012.
+After Working Designs' publication of Growlanser Generations, it released Growlanser: Heritage of War in 2005 and Growlanser Wayfarer of Time in 2012.

 The company established an online division, including the Atlus Online portal which is servicing Neo Steam: The Shattered Continent and Shin Megami Tensei: Imagine.
 On 31 March 2013, Index Digital Media's Atlus Online Division was purchased by Marvelous AQL and transferred to Xseed Games.
 Atlus USA has published games under the Marl Kingdom name, beginning with Rhapsody: A Musical Adventure in 2000.
 On 18 February 2014 Sega announced that Index Digital Media would revert its name back to Atlus USA.
 In March 2016, Sega announced that all the future localized products from Atlus for North America will be published by Sega.
 Between 2019 and 2020, Atlus USA changed its public brand name to Atlus West.